-The European 5G Observatory aims to monitor market developments, including trials and other actions taken by industry stakeholders and Member States in the context of 5G roll-out in Europe and beyond.
-The Observatory will enable the Commission to assess the progress of Europe's 5G Action Plan, and take action to fully implement it.
+The European 5G Observatory monitors market developments and preparatory actions taken by industry stakeholders and Member States in the context of 5G roll-out in Europe and beyond.
+The Observatory enables the Commission to assess the progress of Europe's 5G Action Plan, and take action to fully implement it.

 The 5G Action Plan is a strategic initiative which concerns all stakeholders, private and public, small and large, in all Member States, to meet the challenge of making 5G a reality for all citizens and businesses by the end of this decade.